- Am I eligible to vote?

 - You can request and receive help in your home or any other place you choose such as a care center, library or local Senior Center.

 - Additional resources are available.
 Services and Technology for Voters with Disabilities.

-- To cancel your Oregon registration in Multnomah County, please mail or fax a signed note requesting cancellation.
+- To cancel your Oregon registration in Multnomah County, please e-mail, mail or fax a signed note requesting cancelation.
 The fax number for Multnomah County Elections is 503-988-3719.
 The mailing address is Multnomah County Elections, 1040 SE Morrison St, Portland OR 97214.

 - If you are updating your registration to another county in Oregon all you need to do is register in that new county.
 Multnomah County will be notified of your move when you register in the other county in Oregon.
 You do not need to notify us of your move to another county in Oregon, but you need to make sure you register at your new address.